alinagrishchuk/node-training/express/README.md

 ---
 # Exercise
 As noted earlier, each router can have its own middleware, apply middleware to the previously created router to log each request for it.
+Check that middleware is only ran for requests routed by this router.

 ---
 # Request body